gnat/surreal/README.md

 * Animations are done with `me().styles(...)` with CSS transitions.
 Use `await sleep(...)` for timelining.
 * Dropdowns can be done in pure HTML / CSS.

-## <a name="plugins"></a>🔌 Extending Surreal
+## <a name="plugins"></a>🔌 Adding to Surreal

-Surreal is tiny enough to be modified for a particular project; but feel free to use plugins to effortlessly merge with new versions.
+Feel free to modify Surreal for a particular project; but you can use this system to effortlessly merge functions with new versions.

-1. Add your function to Surreal
+1. Add your function
  ```javascript
  var $thing = {
    test(e, name) {